zazemlil/HaskellSubsetTranslator/README.md

 # Haskell Subset Parser

-C++ parser for a subset of Haskell language syntax.
+C++ parser for a subset of Haskell language syntax with flex & bison.

 ## Features